lonelylingoes/p_reid/SPGAN_for_ReId/README.md

 ## Test the model
-If you want to test the model, run this script:
+When the model is trained, use this script to trans A to B:

 ```
 cd script
-python test.py --dataroot /data/DataSet/ --sub_dirA /market1501 --sub_dirA /duke --name market_duke_spgan --model spgan --no_dropout
+python test.py --dataroot /data/DataSet/ --sub_dirA market1501 --sub_dirB duke --name market_duke_spgan --model test --dataset_mode single --results_dir ../results/market_to_duke --no_dropout --resize_or_crop None
 ```
-This scrpt will generate two direction transfers: A->B and B->A.

-## Single direction transfer
-If you just want to transform dataset A to B, use this script:
+And use the script to trans B to A:
 ```
 cd script
-python test.py --dataroot /data/DataSet/ --sub_dirA /market1501 --name market_duke_spgan --model test --dataset_mode single
+python test.py --dataroot /data/DataSet/ --sub_dirA market1501 --sub_dirB duke --name market_duke_spgan --model test --dataset_mode single --results_dir ../results/duke_to_market --no_dropout --resize_or_crop None --which_direction BtoA
 ```

+When finish the test, you can watch the trans results through the webpage by open the 'index.html' in the result dir.